miner/herbert/README.md

 * A named schema expression is written as a list with the first item being a (non-reserved) symbol, which is used as a binding name for the value conforming to the rest of the schema expression.
   The names of predicates and special operators (like **and**, **or**, etc.) are not allowed as binding names.
-The name may be used as a parameter to other schemas and to assert expressions.<BR>
+As a special case, a name of underbar `_` means "don't care" and is ignored.
+The name may be used as a parameter to other schemas and to assert expressions.<BR> `(n int)`
-`(n int)`

 * A symbol by itself matches an element equal to the value that the name was bound to